Pérez Art Museum Miami: Renaming controversy

 Criticism of the renaming of the museum after Pérez incited controversy, causing several board members to resign.
 Opponents of the move cite the fact that the new name is permanent with no opt-out clause and that the city and county taxpayers had paid for $100 million of the museum's capital campaign, compared to Pérez's $40 million gift.
 Additionally, there have been concerns that the new name could deter similar or greater donations, which could limit the growth of the museum's collection.

-Máximo Caminero protest

-The museum's choice of artists to display came under criticism in February 2014, by a local Floridian artist, Máximo Caminero, who destroyed a colored vase by the Chinese artist Ai Weiwei in protest at Pérez Art Museum Miami's lack of displays by local artists.
-The value of the vase was estimated at $1 million.
-Caminero was subsequently arrested and charged with criminal mischief.
-Pérez Art Museum Miami released this statement on February 17, 2014, in response to the incident: "We have the highest respect for freedom of expression, but this destructive act of vandalism is disrespectful to another artist and his work, to Pérez Art Museum Miami, and to our community."
-In March 2014, Caminero's lawyer, John de León, entered a not-guilty plea.
-Caminero subsequently pleaded guilty to one charge of criminal mischief and was sentenced to 18 months of probation and 100 hours of community service.
-He was banned from visiting the museum during the period of his probation.